 Per references (h) and (i), all LE personnel are required to complete firearms qualification and use of deadly force training within every 12 months when assigned LE duties and apply to CP and investigators.
 The term "every 12 months" is defined as 365 days after the date qualification was met.
 The term "every 12 months" is specific to LE personnel and should not be confused with other calendar or fiscal year training requirements.
 The "every 12 months" requirement applies to all firearms qualifications for MCCLE assigned duty firearms.
 If 365 days have elapsed from the date last qualified with an assigned duty firearm or completed use of force training, the individuals are considered unqualified and shall not be allowed to perform LE duties.
 Annual firearms qualification/re-qualification may be used to fulfill quarterly sustainment training requirements during the quarter completed.
 All MCCLE series that are required to carry a weapon shall maintain current firearms qualifications on the handgun and shotgun.
-Those armed with a rifle shall additionally maintain current firearms qualification and subsequent requalifications is grounds for termination at any time during the employee's tenure for failure to meet conditions of employment.
+Those armed with a rifle shall additionally maintain current firearms qualification on the rifle.
+Failure to qualify with the pistol, shotgun and/or rifle (if required) during qualification and subsequent requalifications is grounds for termination at any time during the employee's tenure for failure to meet conditions of employment.